International

 xxxxxVery importantly, these

-uses would back the currency with assets, break the grip of
+uses would back the currency with assets, break the grip

-usury, and be patently non-inflationary, indeed, counter-inflationary.
+of usury, and be patently non-inflationary, indeed, counter-inflationary.

-The rationale for such uses is that resources are being mobilized
+The rationale for such uses is that resources are being

-into socially acceptable and desirable projects in a context
+mobilized into socially acceptable and desirable projects

 if a society has an endogenous source of money/credit, it